New Jersey Premises Liability Lawyers

 Inadequate or Negligent Security Claims

 People who own property that is open to the public, such as a grocery store, or an establishment in which people live, such as an apartment complex, must provide security that keeps people safe.
-Inadequate training of security personnel, insufficient lighting, a lack of warning signs, and similar hazards must be addressed by property owners in order to provide a safe environment.
+Inadequate training of security personnel, insufficient lighting, a lack of warning signs, and similar hazards must be addressed by property owners.

 If you were the victim of a crime on someone else's property, such as an assault or robbery, an argument could be made that adequate security could have prevented this from occurring.